alexbevi/alexbevi.github.com/_posts/2022-01-04-what-versions-of-mongodb-has-this-node-run.markdown

 tags: [mongodb]
 ---

 Ever wanted to know how many different versions of MongoDB the current node has run under?
-Assuming the node's [`local` database](https://docs.mongodb.com/manual/reference/local-database) hasn't been reset (for example via an [initial sync](https://docs.mongodb.com/manual/core/replica-set-sync/#std-label-replica-set-initial-sync)), it will contain a [`startup_log`](https://docs.mongodb.com/manual/reference/local-database/#mongodb-data-local.startup_log) collection.
+Assuming the node's [`local` database](https://docs.mongodb.com/manual/reference/local-database) hasn't been reset (for example via an [initial sync](https://docs.mongodb.com/manual/core/replica-set-sync/#std-label-replica-set-initial-sync)), it will contain a [`startup_log`](https://docs.mongodb.com/manual/reference/local-database/#mongodb-data-local.startup_log) collection that holds this information.
 On startup, each `mongod` instance inserts a document into the `startup_log` [capped collection](https://docs.mongodb.com/manual/core/capped-collections/) (capped at 10MB) with diagnostic information about the `mongod` instance itself and host information.

 This collection can be used to generate a report using this diagnostic information using the following script run from a `mongo` or `mongosh` shell connected to your cluster: